 And we don’t stop there.
 At the IGS, we take a close look at how these rules are applied in practice and how they interact with the current trends affecting philanthropy, such as the closing space for civil society.
 While we discuss the challenges of cross-border philanthropy, we also share best practices that enable us to provide support where it is needed most.

 This year, we are excited to partner with The Center for High Impact Philanthropy at the University of Pennsylvania, the only university-based center with a singular focus on philanthropy for social impact.
 With an alumni of more than 105 delegates and 50 speakers representing 87 leading organizations, the IGS is a one-of-a-kind learning experience with two full days of engaging workshops and presentations.

 The Symposium is tailored to grantmaking professionals, CSR managers, foundation leaders, corporate executives, and philanthropic advisors committed to advancing international philanthropy.

-The Symposium conveys the most up-to-date information about international grantmaking, while creating a space for debate and discussion about how legal, political, social, and economic developments across the world impact philanthropic giving.
-With each session led by experts in their respective fields, participants will be able to connect with thought leaders and practitioners from top organizations in philanthropy.
+The Symposium conveys the most up-to-date information pertaining to cross-border giving, while creating a space for debate and discussion about how legal, political, social, and economic developments across the world impact philanthropy.
+Throughout the two-day series of workshops and presentations by experts in their fields, participants will be able to connect with thought leaders and practitioners of leading organizations in philanthropy.

 The Center for High Impact Philanthropy (CHIP) is the only university-based center with a singular focus on philanthropy for social impact.
 Founded as a collaboration between the School of Social Policy & Practice and alumni of the Wharton School, it is a trusted source of knowledge and education to help donors around the world do more good.